SpaCE-Lab-MSU/Avian-Interaction-Database/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md

 **Multi-species interactions**
 - If you find a description that lists > 2 species involved in an interaction (e.g., mixed flock, aggregate foraging, competing over same resource), then enter in all pairwise interactions into the same google sheet.
 Indicate in the **other_species1** column that the species1 of that row is different from the file name/article title.

+**Artificial Interactions**
+- If you encounter a description of an interaction that was induced by human researchers (e.g., a bird responded to the playback of another species' call, or two species were recorded courting in captivity, or a bird ejected eggs of another species that were placed in its nest by humans), attach the "-artificial" modifier to the end of the interaction (e.g., courtship-artificial).
+Keep the values for symmetry and effect on each species the same as the interaction being modified.

 **Name Changes**
 - Bird names change through time, sometimes fairly often.
 If the row contains a species1 or species2 bird with any kind of name change (whether Scientific or Common or both), write a note in this column explaining the name change.
 If it is difficult to determine which species was involved in the interaction because of a name change, also indicate that in the **uncertain_interactions** column.

+**Abbreviations and Codes**
+- If you encounter a 4-letter banding abbreviation (e.g. GHOW) or other acronym or code for mentioning a bird, copy and paste the text excerpt where the abbreviation is defined (e.g., "Great-horned Owl (GHOW)...") into the **text_excerpt** column in every row where an interaction was derived from a text excerpt that includes an abbreviation.

 **Other**
 - Note that for species1, its interaction with species2 will become part of species2’s pairwise interactions.
 NOTE: if a duplicate entry occurs, it’s ok (we will edit in R).
 It takes too much time to avoid duplicates by manually searching for the species2 entries that already exist.